 The demon jerked, turned with lightning fast action and roughly grabbed a shocked Sam, shoving his back into the tree and laying a flat hand just over Sam's heart.

-"See how you like it boy."
+"Your turn."
 The demon growled, eyes dark as it gripped Sam.

 "SAM!"
 Dean scrambled to stand, grunting he ran forward, aiming his glock.